RestorationsSOS.com - Fire and Water Damage Restoration

 Microwave Ovens

 Do not assume that items heated in the microwave oven are not as hot as items heated in the oven.
-Even though the container does not heat, the food itself does.
+Even though the container may not heat up, the food itself does.

 Be sure all the vents are cleared of obstructions and that the microwave oven has an adequate space for air circulation.
 Never put foil or other metals in a microwave oven.